FromDarkHell/BL3NotesReader/output/2020-04-23-borderlands-3-patch-hotfixes-apr-23.md

 # Audio

-  * Addressed a reported issue where subtitles for Eridium Writing would not be synced with the audio
+  * Addressed a reported issue where subtitles for Eridian Writing would not be synced with the audio
   * Addressed a reported issue where subtitles could fall out of sync with VO if the ECHO log is closed a few seconds after replaying an ECHO log
   * Implemented a method of manually timing subtitles
   * Addressed a reported issue where audio from the Tyreen, Troy and Lilith cinematic in The Droughts can be heard again if the client disconnects and rejoins